libxkbcommon 1.13.0

 This is the recommended API for server applications.
 It enables the full feature set that libxkbcommon supports.

-This API enables to generate a sequence of events corresponding to atomic state changes, contrary to the xkb_state API that cannot generate events.
-Additionally, the event API supports events other than state components changes, such as keys events, so that it enables to handle most of the XKB key actions.
+Note that the xkb_machine API supports events other than state components changes, such as key press/release events, so that it enables to handle most of the XKB key actions.

 See the example for a Wayland server in the quick guide.